An Iconic Look

-This is a ROBERT LEE MORRIS Online Museum, with lots of inspirational, and educational information for students jewelry students especially.
+This is indeed a Museum of Robert Lee Morris and of ARTWEAR, the famed jewelry gallery I founded in 1977.
 A library of images and stories, eye candy jewelry and gallery displays.
 Like any museum, it has a shop.
 This shop is filled with my extensive archive collection.
 This is the work I made and decided to keep, and the work I bought from the artists in the gallery.

 IN 1973, JOAN GAVE ME A ONE MAN SHOW and my career took off like a rocket.
 Fashion editors began to use my early work in their shoots and my look was bold and fresh and dramatic and just what the media loved put on their pages.
 Bubble cuffs and collars, were used all over at once.